Karuna Center for Peacebuilding: Notable impacts by region

-POCI established and strengthened security mechanisms at the state government level, including the inauguration of a 46-member statewide early warning and early response committee for conflict prevention within the Zamfara state government in 2024.
+Karuna Center's collaborations in Nigeria established and strengthened security mechanisms at the state government level, including the inauguration of a 46-member statewide early warning and early response committee for conflict prevention within the Zamfara state government in 2024.
 KCP partnered with Neem Foundation, the Nigerian federal government Institute for Peace and Conflict Resolution (ICPR), and the Nigerian federal government Office of Strategic Preparedness and Resilience (OSPRE) to co-host the National Conference on the Management of Farmer-Herder Relations in Nigeria that brought state and national stakeholders together with representatives from POCI's community work in 2022, 2023, and 2024.